 It is recommended that the current situation and requirements for lifetime homes design in Nottinghamshire is considered through a workshop of specialist disability fieldwork staff.
-This should then assist the work of the County's Access Officer in influencing the District-based Countywide Access Officers group in shaping future policy on lifetime homes design.
+This should then assist the work of the County's Access Officer in seeking to influence the District-based Countywide Access Officers group in shaping future policy on lifetime homes design.